 - Improper lane changes.
 Failing to check blind spots, signal, or yield when switching lanes creates side-swipe collisions and forces others to brake suddenly.

 Because Washington applies a pure comparative fault model, your Mount Vernon car accident attorney works to determine how your crash occurred.
 When we examine your case, we look at everything that may influence that percentage: lane markings, surveillance footage, skid marks, driver conduct, and even cellphone records.
-These factors can help strengthen your case by clearly establishing the liability of the driver that caused your injuries.
+These factors can help strengthen your case by clearly establishing the liability of the driver who caused your injuries.

 Common Car Accident Injuries in Mount Vernon